Baseballfan5303/VS-BaseballGameCreator/Windows-CreatorInfo.md

 2. Again, if you plan on using relievers and bench, please fill out EVERY SPOT!
 This is to ensure the app does not crash and that you do not get any blank-named players (I will fix this in the future if it is a bad problem).

+3. Again, PLEASE BE SURE THE TEAMS YOU USE EACH HAVE MORE THAN 3 CHARACTERS IN THEIR NAME!
+This is an issue I plan on correcting in the near future!
+If your team name is only one or two characters long, the program will crash!

-3. Future Ideas: Users can import lineups using a .txt file, you can choose who to replace who, and to make a real product which omits the user from having to click the strike/ball buttons (hitting something would automatically do it).
+4. Future Ideas: Users can import lineups using a .txt file, you can choose who to replace who, and to make a real product which omits the user from having to click the strike/ball buttons (hitting something would automatically do it).
 ---------------------------

 Sincerely,